| Santa Barbara, California is

 as well as toy and book stores of interest to children.
 On Brinkerhoff

 Avenue there are a large number of antique shops.
+The beach is beautiful,

 the weather almost always perfect, and the people friendly.
 Many vacationers